fwilleke80/com_audioarchive/README.md

 ### Content-plugin behaviour

-Embedded clips reuse the module's shared clip-selection and eligibility logic, but use the player presentation selected by the placeholder or plugin configuration.
+Random, specific, longest, and shortest embedded clips reuse the module's shared clip-selection and eligibility logic, but use the player presentation selected by the placeholder or plugin configuration.
 They inherit the component's publication, category, clip-access, language, file-availability, routing, playback, protected analysis, download, and counting logic.
 Links and protected media endpoints are additionally subject to the component-wide frontend access setting.

 The plugin has independent options for showing or hiding: